Shōwa era: Pacific War

 The quagmire in China did not stall imperial ambitions for the creation of a Greater East Asian Co-Prosperity Sphere.
 Indeed, the Second Sino-Japanese War fueled the need for oil that could be found in the Dutch East Indies.
-After the Imperial General Headquarters refused to remove its troops from China (excluding Manchukuo) and French Indochina, Franklin Delano Roosevelt announced in July 1941 an oil embargo on Japan.
-The Navy, increasingly threatened by the loss of its oil supplies, insisted on a decision, warning the alternatives were a high risk war, that Japan might lose, or a certain descent into third class status and a loss of China and Manchuria.
+After the Imperial General Headquarters refused to remove its troops from China (excluding Manchukuo) and French Indochina, U.S. President Franklin D. Roosevelt announced in July 1941 an oil embargo on Japan.
+The Imperial Japanese Navy, increasingly threatened by the loss of its oil supplies, insisted on a decision, warning the alternatives were a high risk war, that Japan might lose, or a certain descent into third class status and a loss of China and Manchuria.
 Officially the Emperor made the decision, but he was told by a key civilian official on 5 November 1941:

 it is impossible, from the standpoint of our domestic political situation and of our self-preservation, to accept all of the American demands. ...we cannot let the present situation continue.
 If we miss the present opportunity to go to war, we will have to submit to American dictation.
 Therefore, I recognize that it is inevitable that we must decide to start a war against the United States.
-I will put my trust in what it have been told: namely, that things will go well in the early part of the war; and that although we will experience increasing difficulties as the war progresses, there is some prospect of success.
+I will put my trust in what I have been told: namely, that things will go well in the early part of the war; and that although we will experience increasing difficulties as the war progresses, there is some prospect of success.

 With the Emperor's approval, Imperial General Headquarters launched the Greater East Asia War.
 It began with a surprise attack on the U.S. naval base in Hawaii at Pearl Harbor on December 7, 1941.
-Japan declared war to the US, Dutch and British.
+Japan declared war to the United States, Dutch and British.
 This marked the start of the Pacific War theatre of World War II.
 For the next six months, the Japanese had the initiative and went on the offensive.
 Hong Kong was overrun on December 8, 1941.
 By the summer of 1942, the Japanese had conquered Burma, Siam, the Dutch East Indies, and the Philippines.
 The Empire of Japan was one of the largest in history.
-In 1942 the Empire of Japan was at its greatest extent with colonies in Manchuria, China, Indonesia, the Philippines, Malaysia, Papua New Guinea, Indochina, Burma and many Pacific islands.
+In 1942 the Empire of Japan was at its greatest extent with colonies in Manchuria, China, Indonesia, the Philippines, Malaysia, Papua New Guinea, French Indochina, Burma and many Pacific islands.